rob518183/osm-styles/README.md

 # OSM Bright styles
 ## Introduction
-This is a GeoServer data directory with OSM layer and styles mimicking a OSM-bright style.
+This is a GeoServer data directory with an OSM layer and styles mimicking a OSM-bright style.

 ![Sample output map](map.png)